forveined/condo-adbot/README.md

 download the Condo Advertiser repository from GitHub: https://github.com/forveined/condo-adbot/

-navigate to the directory where you have saved the Condo Advertiser repository.
+navigate to the directory where you have saved the repository.

 Install the Required Packages by opening